quiltt/quiltt-js/CONTRIBUTING.md

 2. **Clone your fork** locally on your machine.
 3. **Create a branch** for your changes.
 Use a clear and descriptive name for the branch.
 4. **Make your changes.** Stick to the coding standards and guidelines provided.
 Write tests for your changes if applicable.
 5. **Create a changeset** by running `pnpm changeset` and following the prompts.
-This documents your changes for the release notes.
+All packages are on fixed versioning, so a changeset on any one package bumps all of them.
 See [RELEASING.md](RELEASING.md) for more details.
 6. **Commit your changes.** Use clear and descriptive commit messages.
 Include the generated changeset file.
 7. **Push your changes** to your fork on GitHub.
 8. **Submit a pull request** against the `main` branch of `quiltt-js`.
 Provide a clear description of the changes and any relevant issue numbers.